Shree Securities shareholders reject borrowing powers at AGM

 Resolutions Passed

 The members adopted the audited financial statements for FY25 along with the reports of the Board of Directors and auditors.
 The Statutory Auditors' Report and Secretarial Audit Report had no qualifications.
 Additionally, the regularization of the appointment of three non-executive independent directors—Mr. Smit Hasmukhbhai Rachhadiya, Mr. Kishankumar Dhirajlal Tilva, and Mrs. Dimpi Jatin Changela—was approved with a special majority.
-The company also secured approval for the appointment of M/s Kirti Sharma & Associates as Secretarial Auditor and the fixation of their remuneration.
+The company also secured approval for the appointment of M/s Kirti Sharma & Associates as Secretarial Auditor for a term of five years from FY 2025-26 to FY 2029-30.

 Resolutions Not Passed